 Why a political simulation?

-The underrepresentation of youngsters with fewer opportunities is even more striking in the specific case of political simulations, a powerful tool designed to involve youngsters in “make-believe” politics to teach them how political institutions work while promoting their civic participation.
+Political simulations are an innovative, powerful tool designed to involve youngsters in “make-believe” politics to teach them how political institutions work, while promoting their civic participation.

-A lot of public and private initiatives offer young people such opportunities, but numerous obstacles make it difficult – if not impossible – for youngsters with fewer opportunities to participate:
+The educational potential of political simulations is therefore undeniable, and a lot of public and private initiatives offer young people such experiences.
+However, the underrepresentation of youngsters with fewer opportunities is even more striking in the specific case of political simulations.
+Indeed, numerous obstacles make it difficult – if not impossible – for youngsters with fewer opportunities to participate:

 - Youngsters with fewer opportunities lack information and awareness about such opportunities;

-- Most events are designed for students, de facto excluding young people out of higher education;
+- Most events are designed for students, de facto excluding young people out of secondary or higher education;

 - Participating fees – and very often, travel expenses as well – prevent youngsters with financial difficulties to participate;